Aspergers Boarding Schools

-New Focus Academy, one of the best aspergers boarding schools in the country, works with boys ages 12-18 that are in grades 6-12 and have a full-scale IQ (FSIQ) of at least 70.
+New Focus Academy, one of the best aspergers boarding schools in the country, works with boys and girls ages 12-18 that are in grades 6-12 and have a full-scale IQ (FSIQ) of at least 70.
 Working with this specific age and grade group allows New Focus Academy, which is located in Utah, the ability to specialize the type of approaches and interventions that will be most effective with the needs of its population.

 Aspergers boarding schools also help the family members of students with aspergers.
 This is typically done with education and sometimes therapeutic support.
 New Focus Academy has this and more – with a family systems approach to therapy, letter writing, and weekly calls, the student’s family members are considered important parts of the treatment team and partners in the process.